**Please share this email and information with your friends and neighbours in the community.**

 The City is doing a “green bin blitz” on TUESDAY in Stittsville to ensure organic waste is collected as soon as possible.
 Many who lost power will need to dispose of food that has spoiled.
 This will be IN ADDITION to your regular pick-up later this week.
 (And remember, this week’s regular collection is delayed by a day due to the holiday this week.)
 Collection will take time, so if your green bin is not collected by day’s end, it is recommended to take it in and put it back out at the curb the following morning.

 Only organic materials are permitted and any non-organic materials, such as food packaging, should be disposed of separately.
 The City will also continue with regular garbage and recycling collection, and residents can set out organic waste weekly in their green bin, according to the collection calendar.

 Anticipating increased need for disposing of spoiled food, the City is also setting up several sites where residents will have ongoing access to organic waste dumpsters.
 There’s a large bin set up now at CARDELREC at 1500 Shea Road.

 The City’s landfill at the Trail Waste Facility (4475 Trail Road) is also offering extended hours to accommodate special collections and will waive tipping fees for residents with storm-related materials to support residents with their disposal needs.

-City crews are working to remove tree branches and yard waste, but it will take several weeks before the cleanup is finished.
-If possible, residents should bring tree-cuttings, branches and brush to the curb for collection, ensuring it does not impede the roadway or pedestrian access.
-Please separate brush like tree cuttings or branches from non-organic storm-related waste like damaged lawn furniture or broken fencing.
+City crews are also working to remove tree branches and yard waste, but it will take several weeks before the cleanup is finished.
+If such debris is small enough, residents should bring it to curb for collection, provided it does not impede the roadway or pedestrian access.

 I know that communication is still a challenge.
 We are providing updates in a number of ways: